FrankN88/MS2_University-Research-Group/TESTING.md

 -   #### First Time Visitor Goals

-    a.
-As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the University Research Group and its main features.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the University Research Group and its main features.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable sticky navigation bar to go to the page of their choice.
 Underneath, there is an introductory jumbotron.
 Click [here](assets/images/testing_images/ux_stories/navbar.png)
         2. The main features are immediately shown with a carousel and cards.
 Click [here](assets/images/testing_images/ux_stories/carousel_card.png)
         3. The user has several options: click the link that redirects to the "people page", one of the links in the navbar or scroll down, where cards will show the main features of the website.
 Click [here](assets/images/testing_images/ux_stories/btn_home.png)

-    b.
-As a First Time Visitor, I want to be able to easily navigate throughout the site to find content,research and researchers.
+    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content,research and researchers.

         1. The site has been designed to be fluid and to never entrap the user.
 At the top of each page there is a clean navigation bar; each link describes what page they will end up at clearly and change colour when hovering over the link.
 Click [here](assets/images/testing_images/ux_stories/link_hover_decoration.gif)
         2. At the bottom of each page there is a button that redirects you at the top of the page so that the user does not have to scroll up again, especially on the longer pages and even more if visualised on a small device.
 Click [here](assets/images/testing_images/ux_stories/btn_up_footer.gif)